 The research results also show that SPD technology has the potential to reduce the costs and replacement times associated with traditional approaches to aircraft skin corrosion repairs.
 In fact, the incidence of component repair, or replacement, is a critical issue for this category of aircraft.
 The associated costs are seen to rise in conjunction with the intensity of the damage, the industry-accepted repair method and/or the turnaround times for accessing spares, when repair has been generally viewed as a non-viable solution.

-“SPD offers highly reliable, cost effective and time-sensitive repair solutions to complex skin corrosion issues," states Neil Mathews, Senior Manager Advanced Technology and Engineering Solutions, RUAG Australia, and presenter of the Best Written Paper.
+“SPD offers highly reliable, cost effective and time-sensitive repair solutions to complex skin corrosion issues," states Neil Matthews, Senior Manager Advanced Technology and Engineering Solutions, RUAG Australia, and presenter of the Best Written Paper.
 “As our research continues to progress, and advancements in the scope of SPD applications expand, additive metal technology proves its very real advantages over traditional repair methods,” he adds.

 The paper is the outcome of collaborative research with Monash University and is co-funded by the US Navy, Naval Air Systems Command (NASC).